Jenson073/Intent-Based_ChatBot/README.md

 # Intent-Based Chatbot with Streamlit

-This repository contains an intent-based chatbot built using Natural Language Processing (NLP) techniques, trained using a machine learning model, and deployed using Streamlit.
+This repository contains two intent-based chatbot built using Natural Language Processing (NLP) techniques, trained using a machine learning model, and one using Localtunnel to deploy the Streamlit app to public and other directly uses Streamlit account to create a Streamlit app.

 ## Setup Instructions

-To view and run the chatbot, follow the instructions in the provided Notebook (`.ipynb`).
+To view and run the chatbot using Localtunnel, follow the instructions in the provided Notebook (`.ipynb`).
 The notebook contains step-by-step instructions for setting up the environment, preparing the data, and running the chatbot using Streamlit.

+To run the chatbot using Streamlit, go to the Streamlit website and create a account and copy the app.py, requirements.txt, intents.json files to a github repository and then head to your account give create app option and connect with your github repository then fill the required fields once done Streamlit will fetch the details and give a public url for your app thus deploying your Streamlit app.

 ## Code Explanation